FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Representativness_Norm_White.html %}

 Most of the correlations are rather weak, however, they can bring an interesting explanation to results initially discovered by the original data set researchers, which discovered decreasing representativeness and number of transactions in areas of southern London.
-An interesting tidbit to add to this is that this seems to be the case, especially in areas closer to the Home Counties.
-These areas are compromised of the old white middle class leaving the urban core of London in the wake of suburbanization during the post-war years, which was later followed by middle-class immigrant communities.
+To add to this is that this seems to be the case, especially in areas closer to the Home Counties.
+These areas are compromised of the old white lower-middle class that left the urban core of London in the wake of suburbanization during the post-war years.
+However, sadly another reason why we might observe this, is skewed data collection, as in the original data set a higher number of Tesco stores from which the data was collected were situated north of the Thames, which could indeed introduces a bias towards the more ethnically diverse areas of northern London and its urban core.
+However, this could open up the question about cause in effect, i.e if Tesco is choosing the areas of northern London specifically or if the

 Additionally to consider in this regard is if the effect in this instance is based on the inhabitants of these areas choosing Tesco as their store, or if Tesco as a company chooses these inhabitants as their customer.
 Sadly without further information about Tescos modus operandi concerning store openings and there aimed for a customer base, we can not easily answer this question any further.

-Furthermore to consider at least in part, is skewed data collection, as in the original data set a higher number of Tesco stores from which the data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.

 ### So we meet again Mr. Snow